 Surgical mistakes and errors can lead to severe injuries, dangerous conditions, and even death.

 We at GibsonSingleton Virginia Injury Attorneys wish we didn’t see any medical malpractice cases because they are typically heartbreaking.
 But when mistakes happen, we believe that the medical professionals who made them should be held responsible.
 That’s why we fight for victims of medical malpractice.

-If you believe that you or a loved one has been a victim of medical malpractice, talk to an experienced Virginia malpractice lawyer.
+If you believe that you or a loved one has been a victim of medical malpractice, talk to an experienced Virginia medical malpractice lawyer.
 GibsonSingleton Virginia Injury Attorneys will pursue justice on your behalf.
-Contact us today at (804) 413-6777 for a free consultation.
+Contact us today at (804) 413-6777 or toll-free at (855) 781-6777 for a free consultation.

 - Surgery - MedlinePlus

 - Wrong-Site, Wrong-Procedure, and Wrong-Patient Surgery